A safety app that uses voice recognition is changing the way people cope in distress

 These are supplied to emergency responders so they know exactly what’s happening.

-SecretlySafe’s Founder and President Justin H. Moehringer launched his product earlier this year and says his app also supports businesswomen who travel solo and might feel vulnerable in new cities.
+SecretlySafe’s Founder and President Justin H. Moehringer launched his safety app earlier this year and says it also supports businesswomen who travel solo and might feel vulnerable in new cities.

 He explains, ‘A female business traveler will often be traveling alone to unfamiliar locations, staying alone in hotels, and interacting with people she doesn’t know well.